 The Food Safety and Standards Authority of India (FSSAI) is an agency that oversees and regulates the food industry in India.
-It is a self-governing body under the Ministry of Health and Family Welfare of the Government of India.
+It is a self-governing organisation within the Indian government’s Ministry of Health and Family Welfare.

-The Food Safety and Standards Act, 2006 (FSS Act), which is consolidating legislation relating to food safety and regulation in India, created the FSSAI.
-It implies that food supplies are subjected to quality inspections, reducing food adulteration and the selling of substandard goods.
-It controls the registration and licensing of Food Business Operators (FBOs) in India.
+The FSSAI was established by the Food Safety and Standards Act, 2006 (FSS Act), which consolidated food safety and control regulations in India.
+It means that food supplies are exposed to quality checks, which helps to reduce food adulteration and the sale of inferior items.
+Food Business Operators (FBOs) in India are registered and licensed by it.

 Registration/License for the FSSAI